feature-engine/feature_engine/docs/index.rst

 The following characteristics make Feature-engine unique:

-- Feature-engine contains the most exhaustive battery of feature engineering transformations.
+- Feature-engine contains the most exhaustive collection of feature engineering transformations.
 - Feature-engine can transform a specific group of variables in the dataframe.
 - Feature-engine returns dataframes, hence suitable for data exploration and model deployment.
-- Feature-engine is compatible with the Scikit-learn pipeline.
+- Feature-engine is compatible with the Scikit-learn pipeline, Grid and Random search and cross validation.
 - Feature-engine automatically recognizes numerical, categorical and datetime variables.
 - Feature-engine alerts you if a transformation is not possible, e.g., if applying logarithm to negative variables or divisions by 0.